Lingli935/Lingli935/README.md

 **🎮 Game Development**
 Created 2D/3D games inspired by titles like *Portal*, *Mario Kart*, and *Zelda* using C++ and SDL.
 Focused on realistic physics, AI pathfinding, and game loop architecture.

+## 🧑‍💻 Notable Projects

+### 🟣 Omnilore Membership Platform (CSCI 401 Capstone)
+Full-stack platform for managing membership, donations, and reporting for a nonprofit organization.
+**Tech:** Next.js · Supabase · PostgreSQL · TypeScript · AWS
+- Built secure login and permission-based admin dashboard
+- Developed monthly financial and membership reports with PDF export
+- Integrated mail-in order uploads, SKU filtering, and error handling
+- Collaborated with a 4-person Agile team; deployed to AWS

+> ⚠️ Due to privacy concerns, source code is not publicly available.

 ---

 ## 💡 What Drives Me